-A landmark that often intrigues visitors is H.M.
+An interesting landmark worth visiting is H.M.
 Prison Museum.
-It is located in northern Cockburn Town.
+It is located within northern Cockburn Town.
 History buffs are sure to enjoy the H.M.
 Prison Museum where visitors and walk through and explore a prison from the 1800's.

-The following chart enables you to learn more details regarding a few museums in and around Cockburn Town.
+The following table offers more details regarding a few the museums you might enjoy in and around the area.